jdriscoll/jdriscoll.github.com/blog/_posts/2011-12-28-nsmanageddocument-nested-contexts-and-notifications.markdown.md.md

 Here's a example:

+{% highlight objc %}
 // Here we define the block that will be executed whenever
 // our document is ready to use: void (^OnDocumentDidLoad)(BOOL) = ^(BOOL success) {
     // Load some managed objects, reload your tableview, etc.
     [[NSNotificationCenter defaultCenter] addObserver:self
                                              selector:@selector(objectsDidChange:)
                                                  name:NSManagedObjectContextObjectsDidChangeNotification
                                                object:self.document.managedObjectContext];
 };

 // Now we check to see if our document exists, is closed, or is
 // already open and ready to work with: if (![[NSFileManager defaultManager] fileExistsAtPath:[self.document.fileURL path]]) {
     [self.document saveToURL:self.document.fileURL
             forSaveOperation:UIDocumentSaveForCreating
            completionHandler:OnDocumentDidLoad];
 } else if (self.document.documentState == UIDocumentStateClosed) {
     [self.document openWithCompletionHandler:OnDocumentDidLoad];
 } else if (self.document.documentState == UIDocumentStateNormal) {
     OnDocumentDidLoad(YES);
 }
+{% endhighlight %}

 Cheers!